 - Slow recharging

-Monoprice true wireless earbuds like words like sleek and ergonomic, but I think the best way to describe these earbuds is small.
+Monoprice true wireless review is like words like sleek and ergonomic, but I think the best way to describe these earbuds is small.
 At only 20mm x 16mm x 15mm, they’re noticeably smaller than the similarly priced JBuds Air, and the plain black exterior doesn’t draw attention to itself.

 Monoprice’s rugged design and rigid quality control standards deliver high-quality products at fair prices.